Bridging the gap: symplecticity and low regularity in Runge-Kutta resonance-based schemes: Introduction

-and its numerical solution from two major perspectives: We aim to \begin{itemize} \item[(I)] approximate the time dynamics of the partial differential equation under low regularity assumptions, i.e., allowing for rough data, and at the same time, \item[(II)] preserve the underlying geometric structure of the continuous problem. \end{itemize}The numerical solution of nonlinear dispersive equations with low-regularity data is thereby an ongoing challenge of its own right: Classical numerical {time-integrators} are developed with analytic solutions in mind \cite{iserles_2008}.
+In this work we focus on the numerical approximation of solutions to {the following class of dispersive nonlinear partial differential equations.} { where $\mathcal{L}$ is a dispersive linear operator (possibly oscillatory in the small parameter $\varepsilon$), $\rho$ is a polynomial nonlinearity which may depend on both $u$ and $\overline{u}$, $d\in\mathbb{N}$ and $\mathbb{T}^d=\left(\mathbb{R}/(2\pi\mathbb{Z})\right)^d$ is the $d$-dimensional torus.
+Two classical examples of such equations are the Korteweg--De Vries (KdV) equation and the nonlinear Schr\"odinger equation (NLSE), which are described in further detail in Section~\ref{sec:construction_of_rk_res_schemes} below.} We seek to construct numerical algorithms which can \begin{itemize} \item[(I)] approximate the time dynamics of the partial differential equation under low regularity assumptions, i.e., allowing for rough data, and at the same time, \item[(II)] preserve the underlying geometric structure of the continuous problem. \end{itemize}The numerical solution of nonlinear dispersive equations with low-regularity data is thereby an ongoing challenge of its own right: Classical numerical {time-integrators} are developed with analytic solutions in mind \cite{iserles_2008}.
 For this reason, classical integrators require a significant amount of regularity of the solution to converge reliably.
 The necessity for smooth solutions is not just a theoretical technicality: The severe order reduction of classical methods in the low-regularity setting is indeed observed in practice \cite{bruned_schratz_2022,hofmanova2017exponential,ostermann2018low} (see also Section~\ref{sec:numerical_experiments}) leading to instability, loss of convergence and huge computational costs.
-Over the recent decade, this challenge has motivated the idea of so-called low-regularity integrators which are able to provide reliable convergence rates in a more general setting allowing for, e.g., rough initial data.
-A particular class of integrators which has proven successful in a range of applications are so-called {resonance-based} methods \cite{Bronsardbruned2022,bruned_schratz_2022,ostermann2018low,roussetschratz2021,rousset2021general}.
+Over the recent decade, this challenge has motivated the idea of tailored low-regularity integrators which are able to provide reliable convergence rates in a more general setting allowing for, e.g., rough initial data \cite{li2022unfiltered,wu2021embedded}.
+A particular class of integrators which has proven successful in a range of applications are so-called {resonance-based} methods \cite{Bronsardbruned2022,bruned_schratz_2022,knoeller2019fourier,ostermann2018low,limaschratz2022,ostermann2021error,roussetschratz2021,rousset2021general}.